-How to Spot SEO Myths: 7 Common SEO Myths, Debunked
+How to Spot SEO Myths: 20 Common SEO Myths, Debunked

 There’s a lot of advice going around about SEO.

-Some of it is very helpful, some of it will lead you astray if acted on.
+Some of it is helpful but some of it will lead you astray if acted on.

 The difficulty is knowing which is which.

-It can be hard to identify what advice is accurate and based on fact, and what is just regurgitated from misquoted articles, or poorly understood Google statements.
+It can be hard to identify what advice is accurate and based on fact, and what is just regurgitated from misquoted articles or poorly understood Google statements.

 SEO myths abound.